JBerger2001/c4pe/README.md

 To install and deploy the API you need the `.NET Core SDK 3.1` and `MariaDB 10.4`.

-Create a user `feedback` with a password of your choice:
+Open the mysql shell and create a user `feedback` with a password of your choice:

 `CREATE USER 'feedback'@'localhost' IDENTIFIED BY '<password>';`

-Create a database 'FeedbackDB':

-`CREATE DATABASE FeedbackDB;`

-Grant the user feedback all permissions on the feedback database:
+Grant the user 'feedback' all permissions on the feedback database:

 `GRANT ALL PRIVILEGES ON FeedbackDB.* TO 'feedback'@'localhost';`